BlondelSeumo/Hospital-Automation-Software/README.md

 # Hospital-Automation-Software
 Comprehensive and Modern Hospital Automation Software designed to meet the needs of hospitals and medical institutions of all sizes.
+It streamlines operations across every aspect of patient care and facility management, from OPD visits and surgeries to pathology and radiology tests.
+Featuring 25+ robust modules, the software includes dedicated user panels for 8 roles: Super Admin, Admin, Doctor, Accountant, Pathologist, Radiologist, Receptionist, and Patient, ensuring seamless collaboration and workflow efficiency across the organization.